 Good news: Sunday Sauce opens this week!
-Get ready for comforting plates of chicken parm, meatballs, giardiniera, garlic cheese bread, and yes—Sunday sauce over pasta.
+Get ready for comforting plates of chicken parm, meatballs, giardiniera misto, garlic cheese bread, and yes—Sunday sauce over pasta.
 Here’s what we know about this new Italian American restaurant from Amanda and Judson Winquist (of Normandie fame) in North Portland.

 Sunday Sauce: What’s in a Name?

 Back in July I caught wind of the coming of Sunday Sauce, and I wondered if it would be an Italian American restaurant.
-I patiently waited to see, and in the fall it became clear that it was going to be pretty much as I had hoped for—an east coast Italian American restaurant serving familiar dishes I encountered while living in NYC.
+I patiently waited to see, and in the fall it became clear that it was going to be pretty much as I had hoped for—an east coast Italian American restaurant serving familiar dishes I encountered while living on that side of the country (including my four years on Long Island for grad school).

 “Sunday sauce”—I’ve also heard it called “Sunday gravy” or “sugo”—is a long-cooked tomato-meat sauce common in NYC and NJ.
 Sunday Sauce the restaurant is inspired by co-owner Amanda Winquist’s New Jersey childhood—it’s a tribute to those big Sunday meals she had with her Italian American family while growing up on the east coast.